isabella232/primetime.en/help/digital-rights-management/cloud-quick-start/creating-custom-drm-policies/creating-custom-drm-policies.md

 # Create custom DRM policies (Optional){#create-custom-drm-policies-optional}

 The Primetime Cloud DRM Protection Kit comes with a few pre-configured policies that can be used during packaging.
-If additional policy configurations are desired, for example, a specific SWF-Allowlisting right, the included Primetime DRM Policy Manager can be used to generate custom policies.
+If additional policy configurations are desired, for example, a specific SWF-allow listing right, the included Primetime DRM Policy Manager can be used to generate custom policies.

 >[!NOTE]
 >